 You must install and use the Laser monitor in accordance with the requirements of this section and subsequent sections of the manual.
 If you do not, people may be injured, the protection facilities incorporated into the design of the Laser monitor may not operate as intended, measurements may not be accurate, or the Laser monitor may be damaged.

-The Laser monitors are not suitable for use in hazardous areas unless the correct certification labels have been affixed by Servomex and a suitable purge control system is installed (EX1 versions).
+The Laser monitors are not suitable for use in hazardous areas unless the correct certification labels have been affixed by Servomex.

 Instructions Specific to Hazardous Area Installations

 For Hazardous area installations: